What Is Capacity Planning? Definitive Guide to Top Business Strategies

 We can distinguish three main types of capacity planning, depending on your business outlook, timeframe, and specific strategies employed:

-• Long-term or Strategic Capacity Planning focuses on meeting future capacity requirements over a long-term horizon, typically over several years.
+• Long-term or Strategic Capacity Planning (also known as long range capacity planning) considers future requirements over several years.
 It involves strategic workforce capacity planning carefully aligned with business goals and growth.
 The main strategies include supply and need forecasting.

 • Short-term or Operational Capacity Planning focuses on addressing immediate capacity needs, usually ranging from days to months.
 It’s a reactive strategy that aims to resolve momentary resource gaps and conflicts to ensure smooth operations.
 Strategies include scheduling, workforce management, and day-to-day optimization.